How to balance blogging with 9-to-5 job

 To grow a blog until it generates a full-time income, you need to invest in learning SEO.
 After that, keep in mind that blogging is 2 to 3 years of hard work until it starts paying off.

-So you’ll have to learn how to balance blogging with your 9-to-5 job until blogging becomes your only job.
-But with a much lower workload than a 9 to 5.
+So you’ll have to learn how to balance blogging with your 9-to-5 job until blogging becomes your only job – but with a much lower workload than a 9 to 5.

 Read on for the best 7 tips on how to run a blog while working a 9-to-5 job.

-#1 Never forget your whys
+#1 Never forget your whys while still doing the 9-to-5 job

 To balance blogging with 9-to-5 job, never forget your whys